soldni/springs/README.md

 Easy, right?

-### Fine, We Do Support Support Unstructured Configurations
+### Fine, We Do Support Support Unstructured Configs!

 You are not required to used a structured config with Springs.
 To use our CLI with a bunch of yaml files and/or command line arguments, simply decorate your main function with no arguments.